 You are confident you could do the job, but you don't exactly have all the credentials the employer is requesting, and you've got a past that might be a red flag.
 If you are tempted to embellish your resume — even just a tad — to make yourself a perfect fit for the job, or think your past could go unnoticed, think again.
-According to a new CareerBuilder survey, the majority of employers (72 percent) say they conduct background checks for every new employee before they're hired.
+According to a new CareerBuilder survey, the majority of employers (72 percent) say they conduct background checks (employment screening) for every new employee before they're hired.
 More than half (55 percent) drug test candidates.

 There are typically two types of background checks.
 One is a reference check, which involves the HR person calling each of the previous employers you listed on your resume to confirm your dates of employment and salary.
 The second type is less related to your work history, but may involve a more thorough check done by an agency hired by the employer.
 This may include a credit check or a criminal record check depending on the sensitivity of your position.

 The CareerBuilder survey debunked several myths around pre-hire screening that most job seekers are not aware of.